paleo9/ExData_Plotting1/README.md

 Four R files (plot1.R .. plot4.R) create the four PNG files (plot1.png ..
 plot4.png) as outlined in the original version of this readme below.

-Each 'plot_.R' file uses the function getData() defined in 'getData.R'.
-This returns only the data for the two days of interest.

 ## Introduction